PowerScript/h2Polar/README.md

 * [REDIRECT](https://github.com/PowerScript/h2Polar/blob/main/h2polar.cfg#L65) - redirect domains

 ## https
-to https traffic _h2Polar_ use  "man in the middle" concept, the server certificates presented to the client are a copy dynamically generated/signed by the proxy.
+to https traffic _h2Polar_ use  "man in the middle" concept, the server certificates presented to the client are a copy dynamically generated/signed by the proxy, you must set _TLS_MITM_ in _1_ to enable this feacture otherwise traffic will migth manipulate.

 so you need install _h2Polar.cer_ on your client to allow ssl traffic or ignore certificate verification (-k curl).